How can the careers service help me?

 If you are unable to visit us in person due to work commitments or if you are living outside of London, we are able to offer e-advice to students.

 For further details, please ring us on 020 7898 4115 or email us on email@example.com

 Can you help me with my CV?

-We offer CV checks Wednesdays and Thursdays from 2 - 4pm.
+We offer CV checks during Quick Query appointments held 2-4pm from Monday to Thursday.
 Each session lasts 15 minutes.
 CV checks must be arranged on the day by phone or in person.
 We do not pre-book CV checks.